apdekock/apdekock.github.io/_posts/2017-01-03-presentation.markdown

 <iframe src="http://www.slides.com/philip_slides/deck-2/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+## Quotes

+Quotes that have stuck with me and that encourage inquisition into how we improve and build better software.

+ * "There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult." - C.A.R.
+Hoare

+ * "Controlling complexity is the essence of computer programming." -   Brian Kernighan

+ * "The competent programmer is fully aware of the limited size of his own skull.
+He therefore approaches his task with full humility, and avoids clever tricks like the plague."   - Edsger Dijkstra

 ## Sources
  * XUnit Test Patterns: Refactoring Test Code - Gerard Meszaros
  * Refactoring: Improving the Design of Existing Code - Martin Fowler